Skip to Content

 Vary the sentences by using alliterations (e.g. my tiny teddy is talking) and rhyming sentences (e.g. do you have a blue shoe?).

-Also, change the order of who-whispers-to-who and allow your child to make up messages as well.
+Also, change the order of who-whispers-to-who and allow your children to make up messages as well.

 2. Simon Says

-The classic Simon Says game is excellent for making your child pay attention and listen to instructions.
+The classic Simon Says game is excellent for making kids pay attention and listen to instructions.

-This means that for each instruction, your child must listen for two details:
+This means that for each instruction, they must listen for two details:

 • whether or not they must follow the order